Edward Bligh (British Army officer): Family and later life

 Bligh represented Athboy in the Irish House of Commons in 1800.
 The constituency was disfranchised at the end of the year as a result of the Acts of Union 1800 at which the Irish House of Commons was combined with that of Great Britain to form the Parliament of the United Kingdom of Great Britain and Ireland.
 His great-grandfather Thomas Bligh, grandfather John Bligh, 1st Earl of Darnley and father all held the seat, the family owning the land around the town.
 His great-uncle, also Thomas Bligh, held the seat between 1761 and 1775 and his second cousin Thomas Cherburgh Bligh held it between 1783 and 1800, serving alongside Bligh in the final parliament.
 (Note: Thomas Cherburgh Bligh went on to represent Meath in the Parliament of the United Kingdom of Great Britain and Ireland between 1802 and 1815.)
 He served alongside his nephew Edward Bligh, 5th Earl of Darnley as one of the Governors of Meath in 1831.

 The younger brother of John Bligh, 4th Earl of Darnley (1767–1831), who also played cricket for Kent, Bligh did not marry.
-His nephew John Duncan Bligh played one first-class cricket match for an MCC side in 1822, and his great-nephews Edward Vesey Bligh, John Bligh, 6th Earl of Darnley and Henry Bligh all played for the Gentlemen of Kent, with Edward and Henry both also playing for Kent County Cricket Club.
-More distant relations to have played for Kent sides were Lodovick Bligh and Ivo Bligh, 8th Earl of Darnley who captained the English cricket team in Australia in 1882–83 and was presented with the original Ashes urn.
+His nephew John Duncan Bligh played one first-class cricket match for MCC in 1822, and his great-nephews Edward Vesey Bligh, John Bligh, 6th Earl of Darnley and Henry Bligh all played for the Gentlemen of Kent, with Edward and Henry both also playing for Kent County Cricket Club.
+More distant relations to have played for Kent were Lodovick Bligh and Ivo Bligh, 8th Earl of Darnley who captained the English cricket team in Australia in 1882–83 and was presented with the original Ashes urn.
 Another member of the family, Algernon Bligh, played first-class cricket for Somerset County Cricket Club.

 Bligh died at Thames Ditton in Surrey in 1840.
 He was 71.